NetSPI/ESC/README.md

     CONFIGURE CREDENTIALS:
      set username username 		User for authenticatiing to SQL Server instances.
- 				   	Defaults to current Windows user if no username or password is provided.
+ 				   	Defaults to current Windows user if no username or password is provided, but access SQL Login credentials.
-				   	Accepts SQL login, local Windows user, or domain user.
-				    	example: sqluser
-				    	example: localhost\localuser
-				    	example: domain\domainuser
      set password password		Password for the provided username.
  				    	Defaults to current Windows user if no user or password is provided.